ifunanyaScript/Heart-Disease-Analysis-and-Prediction/README.md

 # Heart-Disease-Analysis
-Thorough analysis of data on heart diseases, several visualisation and machine learning models for predicting heart disease.
+Thorough analysis of data on a heart disease dataset, several visualisation and machine learning models for predicting heart disease.